 As Bao undertakes this memorable experience, we will also have the opportunity to follow along with her.
-She will send us a monthly update from The Hague that we will feature—so stay tuned!
+Read updates from The Hague below!

 My first week at the International Criminal Court has been thrilling and instructive even though part of me expected it to be challenging.
 My experience was astonishingly smooth, and I was up to speed and contributing in no time.
 I had several misconceptions of the Court as an outsider coming in, but it has been completely refreshing to dive into a totally new world and really see what happens beneath the surface.

 Upon arrival at the court, I was introduced to a high level of discretion in combination with confidentiality.
 The cultural diversity of this place was amazing to me, as was the friendly working environment.
 I must admit that studying at the University of Bridgeport, where there is a very diverse community, helped me to easily integrate.